pete-may/AnkiVocabBuilder/README.md

 This app uses SerpAPI to get images from Google Images.
 You'll need to create an account to use this app.
 There's a free tier that allows you to make 100 searches per month.

 Go to <https://serpapi.com/> and create an account.
 You will need to [add your SerpAPI secret key to the config file.](#3-add-your-serpapi-secret-key-to-the-config-file)

-#### 5. Download Redis (optional)
-The free version of SerpAPI limits the number of searches you can do per month.
-To help avoid hitting this limit on repeat searches, AnkiVocabBuilder caches SerpAPI search ids in a locally running Redis database.
-If you don't want to use Redis, simply don't install it.

 ## Installing